ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

 1. Optionally investigate the Terraform configuration files.
 The {{site.data.keyword.loadbalancer_short}} for VPC service distributes traffic among multiple server instances within the same region of your VPC.
 The *shared* team can balance load between multiple instances.
 For now the load balancer pool will only have the single instance created earlier.
 See the `lb.tf` for the implementation.
-In the `ibm_is_lb` resource use the dns clause to identify the private DNS zone to place the the load balancer DNS address:
+In the `ibm_is_lb` resource use the dns clause to identify the private DNS zone to place the load balancer DNS address:

    ```terraform
    resource "ibm_is_lb" "shared_lb" {